Section 508 Compliance

 Private sector organizations contracting with federal agencies are also required to comply with Section 508, ensuring any ICT they provide a federal agency is accessible.

 Section 508 compliance testing is the process of checking information and communication technology (ICT) to ensure it meets accessibility requirements.
-ICT includes all pages of your website, software, applications, intranet sites and tools, and electronic documents.
+ICT refers to your entire digital presence—including your website, internal digital communications, purchased apps and other technology, and even digital documents.
 Section 508 defines web accessibility as conforming to the success criteria outlined in the Web Content Accessibility Guidelines (WCAG) 2.0 AA.
 Therefore, to comply with Section 508, ICT should conform with WCAG.

 Section 508 of the Rehabilitation Act is a U.S. federal law that mandates that federal agencies create and use information and communications technology (ICT) that is accessible to people with disabilities, including those using assistive technology.
 Section 508 applies to federal agencies and departments, ensuring all people with disabilities can use federal agency resources.
 It also applies to any vendors selling ICT to a federal agency.